Warehouse Safety Guide

 Make note to check the entire warehousing floor and keep walkways clean and free of any clutter that can get in the way of people and operating machines (including designated walk lanes to stay out of the way of equipment).

-You might also want to consider finding ways to improve employee movement and efficiency by optimising warehouse picking processes, as well as using tape to outside traffic ways and designated work stations.
+You might also want to consider finding ways to improve employee movement and efficiency by optimizing warehouse picking processes, as well as using tape to outside traffic ways and designated work stations.

 To avoid slips and falls, always be sure to keep cables tied up and remove anything that could become a trip hazard.